sciosci/SOSCD/_pages/about.md

 }
 </style>
 ![](/assets/images/daniel-acuna-research-group-medium.png){: .align-right}
-Science of Science and Computational Discovery Lab (SOS+CD) is run by professor [Daniel Acuña](https://acuna.io/) from the School of Information Studies at Syracuse University.
+Science of Science and Computational Discovery Lab (SOS+CD) is run by professor [Daniel Acuña](https://acuna.io/) from the Department of Computer Science in the University of Colorado at Boulder.

 The SOS+CD Lab works on understanding current practices in science and developing semi-automated methods to mine scientific knowledge from vast, unstructured datasets of full-text publications, citations, and images.
 We use various computational techniques, including deep learning, natural language processing, graph analytics, image processing, and causal inference.

 ### Address
-205 Hinds Hall
+_TBA_
 Science of Science and Computational Discovery Lab (SOS+CD)
-School of Information Studies
-Syracuse University
-Syracuse, NY 13244
+Department of Computer Science
+University of Colorado at Boulder
 {: .small-font }